On growth rate and contact homology: Contact homology

-Fredholm theory for multi-covered curves is not written anywhere.
-There exists different approches to the perturbation of moduli spaces due to Fukaya and Ono \cite{FukayaOno99}, Liu and Tian \cite{LiuTian98}, Hofer, Wysocki and Zehnder~\cite{Hofer08,HWZ11,HWZ} (see~\cite{HWZ11}) or Cieliebak and Oancea in the equivariant contact homology setting~\cite{CieliebakOancea} (see~\cite{BourgeoisOancea10}).
-There also exist partial transversality results due to Dragnev \cite{Dragnev04}.
+The problems arise when we take into account multiply covered curves.
+There are many approaches to proving that the relevant moduli spaces indeed have such a structure as in Hypothesis~\ref{H1} due to Fukaya and Ono~\cite{FukayaOno99}, Liu and Tian~\cite{LiuTian98}, Hofer, Wysocki and Zehnder~\cite{Hofer08,HWZ,HWZ11}.
+There also exist partial transversality results due to Dragnev~\cite{Dragnev04}.